supplepentan/penta_real_esrgan/README.md

 The origin is https://github.com/xinntao/Real-ESRGAN

 This is Bbrowser-App makeing from Real-ESRGAN.
-Using tools is FastAPI, Poetry of Python, and Vue,js, Vite, Typescript, TailwindCSS of Javascript.
+Using tools is FastAPI, Poetry of Python to backend-side, and Vue,js, Vite, Typescript, TailwindCSS of Javascript to frontend-side.

 # Usage